Naourr/Hand-Gestures-thang/readme.md

     - Click Install.

 Setup:
-- Double click "run_me.bat" file (on Windows) and follow instructions.
+- Run run_me.bat file (only works on Windows) and follow instructions.
 - Open project folder in an IDE, liek vscode.
 - Go to main.py, run it, and press q to stop.